Entanglement-Assisted Covert Communication via Qubit Depolarizing Channels: Introduction

 \section{Introduction}

 Privacy and confidentiality are critical in communication systems \cite{wang2020security}.
-The traditional security approaches (s.t., encryption \cite{talbot2006complexity}, information-theoretic secrecy \cite{bloch2011physical}, and quantum key distribution \cite{bennet1984quantum,renner2008security,scarani2009security}) ensure that an eavesdropper is unable to recover any transmitted information.
+Traditional security approaches (e.g., encryption \cite{talbot2006complexity}, information-theoretic secrecy \cite{bloch2011physical}, and quantum key distribution \cite{bennet1984quantum,renner2008security,scarani2009security}) ensure that an eavesdropper is unable to recover any transmitted information.
 However, privacy and safety concerns may further require \emph{covertness} \cite{9380147,7217803}.
-Covertness is a stronger requirement than traditional security: not only is the transmitted information kept secret, but also the transmission itself is concealed from detection by an adversary (a warden) \cite{bash2015hiding,8917582}.
-Despite the severity of limitations imposed by covertness, it is possible to communicate $O(\sqrt{n})$ bits information both reliably and covertly over $n$ classical channel uses \cite{Bash_first_classic,Bloch,wang2016fundamental}.
+Covertness is a stringent requirement whereby the transmission itself is concealed from detection by an adversary (a warden) \cite{bash2015hiding,8917582}.
+Despite the severity of limitations imposed by covertness, it is possible to communicate $O(\sqrt{n})$ bits of information both reliably and covertly over $n$ classical channel uses \cite{Bash_first_classic,Bloch,wang2016fundamental}.
 This property is referred to as the ``square root law” (SRL).
-The SRL has also been observed in covert communication over finite-dimensional classical-quantum channels \cite{Bash-Quantum, Bash-Quantum-revision,tahmasbi2019framework}, as well as continuous-variable bosonic channels \cite{bash_first_bosonic,8976410,Bash-Bosonic,9834394}.
-Covert sensing is also governed by an SRL \cite{bash2017fundamental_sensing,tahmasbi2021covert}.
+The SRL has also been observed in covert communication over finite-dimensional classical-quantum channels \cite{Bash-Quantum, wang16cq-srlconverse, Bash-Quantum-revision,tahmasbi2019framework}, as well as continuous-variable bosonic channels \cite{bash_first_bosonic,8976410,Bash-Bosonic,9834394}.
+Covert sensing is also governed by an SRL \cite{bash2017fundamental_sensing, goeckel17sensinglinsystems-asilomar, tahmasbi2021covert}.
+Other covert models are studied in \cite{Deng2022,ZivariFard2022,Yang2022,Amihood:ITW2022,hayashi2023covert,bounhar2023mixing}.